What to do if you think your private water supply is polluted

 Treating polluted water

-Due to the uncertainty over the safety of private water supplies you may wish to treat the water (eg chlorine or Ultra violet (UV) light treatment) or use bottled water or connect to mains water if this is practical.
-Advice on treatment can be obtained from the Health Protection Department or a reputable water treatment engineer.
-If you decide to use a water filter, ensure it is clear in what it is designed to do.
-Many filters will not remove nitrates.
+Alternatively you could use bottled water or connect to mains water.
+You can get advice on treatment from Environment and Consumer Protection or a reputable water treatment engineer.
+If you decide to use a water filter, check what it is designed to do as many filters will not remove nitrates.

 If you are on mains water and you want your water testing you will need to contact

 The acceptability of nitrate concentrations in drinking water is measured against the standard set out in a European Council Directive, with 50 milligrams per litre (mg/l) being the recommended maximum concentration.

-Generally speaking, mains water is fine for babies' bottles following boiling, however you may personally wish to use bottled water.
+Generally speaking, mains water is fine for babies' bottles following boiling, however you may wish to use bottled water.